9. Normal Mapping#

 9.2.2.
 Fragment shader#

-We have an addition texture for the normal map so we use a sampler uniform to send this to the shader.
+We have an additional texture for the normal map so we use a sampler uniform.
 Add the following where we declared the diffuse map uniform.

 uniform sampler2D normalMap;